ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

  - Execute transitive (i.e. non-durable) jobs using named workers
  - Attach optional `Tag`, `BatchId`, `CreatedBy`, `ReplyTo` and `Args` with Jobs

-Please [let us know](https://servicestack.net/ideas) if there are any other missing features you would love to see implemented.
+Please [let us know](https://servicestack.net/ideas) of any other missing features you'd love to see implemented.

 ## Install

-As it's more versatile and better suited, we've replaced the usage of Background MQ with ServiceStack.Jobs in all **.NET 8 Identity Auth Templates** for sending Identity Auth Confirmation Emails when SMTP is enabled.
+As it's more versatile and better suited, we've replaced the usage of Background MQ with **ServiceStack.Jobs** in all **.NET 8 Identity Auth Templates** for sending Identity Auth Confirmation Emails when SMTP is enabled.
 So the easiest way to get started with ServiceStack.Jobs is to [create a new Identity Auth Project](https://servicestack.net/start), e.g: